deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 }
 ```

-The `package` field is required, as it tells Falcon Server where from the module should be loaded.
+The `package` field is required, as it tells DEITY Middleware where from the module should be loaded.
 It can be a npm package name (which of course needs to be installed, so added to `package.json` file) or path to a local module placed inside application folder.

 In case of local module it would be: